feralonsomaccari/grapefruit-landing-page/README.md

 ------
 ### Why?
-In order to practice I made a landing page with out any framework.
+In order to practice I made a landing page without any framework.
 What I'm practicing with this:

 - CSS